 Asian stocks sink after Wall Street tech sell-off

-BEIJING (AP) — Asian stocks sank Tuesday after a tech sell-off dragged Wall Street lower.
+BEIJING (AP) — Most Asian stocks sank Tuesday after a tech sell-off dragged Wall Street lower.

 WALL STREET: A sell-off in technology companies knocked more than 600 points off the Dow Jones Industrial Average.
 The wave of selling snared big names including Apple, Amazon and Goldman Sachs.
 Banks, consumer-focused companies, and media and communications stocks all took heavy losses.
 That, in turn, weighed on chipmakers.
 The Standard & Poor's 500 index lost 2 percent to 2,726.22.
 The Dow gave up 2.3 percent to 25,387.18.
 It was down briefly by 648 points.
 The Nasdaq composite slid 2.8 percent to 7,200.87.